jpgsaraceni/docker-first-steps/getting-started/README.md

 `-d` means the container will run in detached mode (in the background).
 `-p 80:80` means port 80 of the host will be mapped on port 80 of the container.

-### app dierectory

-This app was not written by me, it was downloaded [following the docker docs tutorial](https://docs.docker.com/get-started/02_our_app/).
-To add it so you can test the docker commands described here, clone or download from its [repo](https://github.com/docker/getting-started/tree/master/app).

 ### Dockerfile

 This file is what tells docker how to build a container image.